 On June 2, 2010, the Company entered into amendments to the employment agreements for Messrs.
-DeMatteo, Fontaine, Raines and Bartel.
-The amendment to Mr. DeMatteo's employment agreement provides that he would immediately assume the role of Executive Chairman with all other terms of the amendment to his employment agreement of April 5, 2010 still in effect.
-The amendment to Mr. Fontaine's agreement provided that Mr. Fontaine would immediately assume the role of Chairman International of the Company with all other terms of the amendment to his employment agreement of April 5, 2010 still in effect.
-The amendment to Mr. Raines' employment agreement provides that he would immediately assume the role of Chief Executive Officer with a minimum annual salary of \$1,000,000 and the term of his employment shall continue from the date of the amendment for a period of three years.
-The amendment to Mr. Bartel's employment agreement provides that he would immediately assume the role of President with a minimum annual salary of \$750,000 and the term of his employment shall continue from the date of the amendment for a period of three years.
+DeMatteo, Raines and Bartel.
+The amendment to Mr. DeMatteo's employment agreement provided that he would immediately assume the role of Executive Chairman with all other terms of the amendment to his employment agreement of April 5, 2010 still in effect.
+The amendment to Mr. Raines' employment agreement provided that he would immediately assume the role of Chief Executive Officer with a minimum annual salary of \$1,000,000 and the term of his employment was to continue from the date of the amendment for a period of three years.
+The amendment to Mr. Bartel's employment agreement provided that he would immediately assume the role of President with a minimum annual salary of \$150,000 and the term of his employment for the amendment for a period of three years.

 On February 9, 2011, the Company entered into amendments to the employment agreements for Messrs.
 DeMatteo, Raines, Bartel, Lloyd and Mauler.
 The amendments to each of these contracts removed the change in control provisions and the automatic renewal provisions that were in the original employment agreements.
-On the same date, the Company entered into an amendment to the employment agreement of Mr. Fontaine to remove the change in control provision that was in his original employment agreement.
-Mr. Fontaine's employment agreement (as amended) did not contain an automatic renewal provision.